 Office: Martin Honors College, Room 220: Phone: 615-898-5263

 Dr. Gebert teaches courses in communication studies and organizational communication.
-She has recently taught Public Speaking; Introduction to Organizational Communication, the Theory, History, and Criticism of Rhetoric, Senior Seminar in Communication, Strategic Communication in Organizations, Political Communication, and the Rhetoric of Social Protest.
+She has recently taught Public Speaking; Introduction to Organizational Communication, the Theory, History, and Criticism of Rhetoric, Senior Seminar in Communication, Strategic Communication in Organizations, Interview Communication, and Conflict and Communication.